-The accompanying financial report for the year ended April 30, 2017 has been prepared by management using accounting policies consistent with International Financial Reporting Standards ("IFRS").
+The accompanying financial report for the three months ended July 31, 2017 has been prepared by management using accounting policies consistent with International Financial Reporting Standards ("IFRS").
 Other information contained in this document has also been prepared by management and is consistent with the data contained in the annual financial report.

-The Company's certifying officers, based on their knowledge, having exercised reasonable diligence, are also responsible to ensure that the annual financial report and annual MD&A (together the "annual filings") do not contain any untrue statement of a material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made, with respect to the year covered by these annual filings, and the annual financial report together with the other financial information included in these annual filings fairly present in all material respects the financial condition, financial performance and cash flows of the Company, as of the date of and for the years presented in these annual filings.
+The Company's certifying officers, based on their knowledge, having exercised reasonable diligence, are also responsible to ensure that the interim financial report and interim MD&A (together the "interim filings") do not contain any untrue statement of a material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made, with respect to the year covered by these interim filings, and the interim financial report together with the other financial information included in these interim filings fairly present in all material respects the financial condition, financial performance and cash flows of the Company, as of the date of and for the periods presented in these interim filings.

-The Board of Directors approves the annual financial report together with the other financial information included in the annual filings and ensures that management has discharged its financial responsibilities.
+The Board of Directors approves the interim financial report together with the other financial information included in the interim filings and ensures that management has discharged its financial responsibilities.
 The Board's review is accomplished principally through the Audit Committee, which meets periodically to review all corporate filings prior to filing.